uclcami/uclcami.github.io/_pages/home.md

 ---
-title: "Cancer Microstructure Imaging Group"
+title: "Computational Cancer Microstructure Imaging Group"
 layout: homelay
-excerpt: "CAMI."
+excerpt: "CCAMI."
 sitemap: false
 permalink: /
 ---

-The Cancer Microstructure Imaging group focuses on developing computational methods for non-invasive quantification of tumour microstructure and their translation into the clinical pathway.
+The Computational Cancer Microstructure Imaging group focuses on developing computational methods for non-invasive quantification of tumour microstructure and their translation into the clinical pathway.